Hi, I'm Carolyn

 My Experience

-From a young age, I have been passionate about social justice and ending violence against women.
-I began volunteering on a domestic violence hotline and teaching women’s self-defense in college.
-Today I have over 20 years of experience as a social worker, program director, and counselor.
+Since adolescence, I have been passionate about social justice and ending violence against women.
+My social work career began when I started volunteering on a domestic violence hotline in college.
+Today, I have over 20 years of experience as a Therapist, Group Facilitator, and Clinical Supervisor.
 I have a gift for listening, compassionate truth-telling, and helping my clients to find their voice and stand in their power.
-I got my clinical counseling license over 10 years ago so that I could take a deeper dive with each of my clients to create lasting transformation.

 My Training